Friday, 22 May 2026

 5. Dodgeball: Situational Awareness and Team Survival

-5. Dodgeball: Situational Awareness and Team Survival (Image Credits: Pexels)
+5. Dodgeball: Situational Awareness and Team Survival (Image Credits: Unsplash)

-5. Dodgeball: Situational Awareness and Team Survival (Image Credits: Pexels)
+5. Dodgeball: Situational Awareness and Team Survival (Image Credits: Unsplash)

 Dodgeball cranks up the intensity with balls flying and players dodging threats from all sides.
 Success demands sharp reflexes, anticipation, and a strong sense of teamwork.
 Players learn to read opponents’ intentions and act in the blink of an eye.
 It’s not just about avoiding getting hit, it’s about working together with teammates to survive and win.